AbdelrahmanZayed/AbdelrahmanZayed.github.io/Research.md

 <!-- Content -->
 <div class="column">
-I like working on anything related to responsible AI, such as developing novel and efficient bias mitigation methods and studying other harms like hate speech and hallucination.
+I like working on anything related to responsible AI, such as developing novel and efficient social bias mitigation methods and studying harms like hate speech and hallucination.
 Given the limitations of bias metrics, I am also interested in introducing better fairness assessment techniques.
 		<div style="text-align: left">
 		<img src="figures/me_working.png" width="400">
 		<p style="text-align: center;"> </p>